Life is so much easier when you know how to quiet the mind. Because with a quiet mind you can slow down and enjoy life.

 Hippocrates said “Walking is man’s best medicine”.
 He’s not right.
 Not quite.
 Because in my opinion cats are man’s best medicine.

 But walking definitely is good for the soul.
-And it’s a great way to quiet the mind of anxiety.
+And walking is a great way to quiet the mind and slow down.

 So get out for a lovely long walk.
 Not on a treadmill.
 In the beauty of nature.